codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

     * `global.runtime.ingress.enabled=true` indicates that the runtime is ingress-based, and is mandatory.
     * `<ingress-host>` is the IP address or host name of the ingress controller component, and is mandatory.
     * `<ingress-class>` is the ingress class of the ingress controller, and is mandatory.
 For example, `nginx` for the NGINX ingress controller.
+1. Verify that the deployment is up and running (approximately a couple of minutes or less).
 1. Define your Git provider:
   `cf integration git add default --runtime <runtime-name> --api-url <api-url> --provider <provider>`
   where: